Kiarash99/kiarash-naghavi/content/project/design-build-an-autonomously-operatable-rover/index.md

   focal_point: Smart
   preview_only: false
 ---
-This project was a joint project with Mr. Amir Mohammad Vahedi, which aimed to design a robot in SolidWorks and then build it; it can control autonomously and show its status by a GUI design via Python.
+This project aimed to design a robot in SolidWorks and then build it; it can control autonomously and show its status by a GUI design via Python.

 ![Project Presentation](1400-05-14-18.35.43.jpg "Project Presentation")